jmaleo/Master2_3DUnet_CNN/README.md

 This fork is presented as part of a computer project in Master 2 Computer Science at Toulouse III Paul Sabatier.

+# Authors of this short fork
+- Lou Denis
+- Léo Arnal--Anger

 ## Prerequisites

 Download the original repository from [3DUnet_CNN](https://github.com/ellisdg/3DUnetCNN).